SXH7/Minesweeper/README.md

 23rd September: Working on GUI.
 Added a basic working main menu.
 ### To Do 📝
 ✅Add difficulty settings and automatic grid generation <br>
-✅Fix the bug in reveal function <br>
-✅Make a basic main menu <br>
-⬜Work on clearing the window when play button pressed <br>
+✅Work on clearing the window when play button pressed <br>
-⬜Make the sprites <br>
+✅Add click detection
+⬜Update the gui grid according to the text grid <br>
 ⬜Add flagging functionality <br>
+⬜Make GUI minesweeper work on easy mode